-St. Patrick’s day in 2011 was an eye opener – it dawned on me that despite being predominantly Irish (37.5%), I never had Irish Soda Bread before.
+Despite being predominantly Irish (37.5%), I never had Irish Soda Bread before.
 So when my friend brought over a homemade loaf, I ate most of it.
 The crusty outside, the dense inside, the sweet raisins…it was scrumptious.
 The first thing I wondered was how peanut butter would taste on it, and (of course) it was delicious.
 The second thing I wondered was how peanut butter would taste baked into it.
 After some recipe sleuthing and combining, I devised my own recipe to infuse peanut butter into this staple food of my ancestors.
 I don’t consider myself a baker, but this came out perfect the first time.
-St. Patrick’s is fast approaching, make sure you’re prepared with some of this bread.
+St. Patrick’s Day is around the corner, so you should probably start practicing now….

 3 cups white whole wheat flour